 Abstract.
-Conferees on the House and Senate energy bills (H.R.
-6) met on November 17, 2003 and approved a conference report.
-On November 18, 2003, the House approved the Conference report to H.R.
-6 by a vote of 246-180.
-On November 21, 2003, a cloture motion to limit debate on H.R.
-6 in the Senate failed by a vote of 57-40.
-This report describes Title XII of the conference report on H.R.
-6 which deals with electric power issues.
-In part, this Title would create an electric reliability organization (ERO) that would enforce mandatory reliability standards for the bulk power system.
+This report describes Title XII of the House-passed H.R.
+6 in the 109th Congress and other sections that deal with electric power issues.
+In part, Title XII would create an electric reliability organization (ERO) that would enforce mandatory reliability standards for the bulk-power system.
 All ERO standards would be approved by the Federal Energy Regulatory Commission (FERC).
-Under this Title, the ERO could impose penalties on a user, owner, or operator of the bulk-power system that violates any FERC-approved reliability standard.
-This Title also addresses transmission infrastructure issues.
+Under this title, the ERO could impose penalties on a user, owner, or operator of the bulk-power system that violates any FERC-approved reliability standard.
+This title also addresses transmission infrastructure issues.
 The Secretary of Energy would be able to certify congestion on the transmission lines and issue permits to transmission owners.
-Permit holders would be able to petition in U.S. District Court to acquire rights-of-way for the construction of transmission lines through the exercise of the right of eminent domain.
+Permit holders would be able to petition in U.S. district court to acquire rights-of-way for the construction of transmission lines through the exercise of the right of eminent domain.
+A provision that would have required FERC to approve participant funding for new transmission lines was removed in markup by the House Committee on Energy and Commerce.